Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Results

 \subsubsection{Problem resolution process}

 To gauge the difficulty that developers had when addressing licensing issues, we asked survey participants to answer whether solutions to licensing issues were typically immediately apparent or if such issues required research.
-Participants were invited to elaborate.
+The participants were invited to elaborate.
 Of the 33 respondents who indicated that they had experienced licensing issues, only 6 respondents (10.34\%) reported that solutions were readily apparent.
 Twenty-one respondents (36.21\%) indicated that addressing licensing issues required additional research, while 6 respondents (10.34\%) said that it depended on the nature of the problem.

 Many respondents then provided details on how they might address such problems.
 The most common such recourse was to involve a legal team in the process, as specified by 9 respondents (15.52\%).
 Sometimes, this was represented as an interactive process involving both lawyers and developers: \resp{33} noted that ``[t]he complexity depends on the type of license, usage rights, and legal implications, so it usually involves reviewing the specific terms of the license and possibly consulting legal or compliance experts.''
-In other cases, the process involved less ``consulting'' in favor of passing the issue to others, such as \resp{40}, who said that issues went to ``[m]y manager, prior [to contacting] the legal advisory team,'' and \resp{38}, who noted that ``[f]urther investigation is passed to an expert in corporate law.'' \rev{However, we note that such resources may not be available in all cases: for example, open-source development projects may have different resources available than corporate ones.
+In other cases, the process involved less ``consulting'' in favor of passing the issue to others, such as \resp{40}, who said that issues went to ``[m]y manager, prior [to contacting] the legal advisory team,'' and \resp{38}, who noted that ``[f]urther investigation is passed to an expert in corporate law.'' \rev{However, as noted above, legal professionals may not always be available to developers.
 Given that this was the most-reported strategy, this demonstrates a need for more accessible options for addressing licensing issues, or, at least, better adoption of such strategies.} Four respondents (6.90\%) stressed that an understanding of the involved software licenses and their terms or requirements is a necessary prerequisite to solving licensing problems.
-As \iresp{2} indicated in their survey response, to find solutions to licensing issues, ``you need to fully understand the licensing in the first place.'' \looseness=-1
+As \iresp{2} indicated in their survey response, to find solutions to licensing issues, ``you need to fully understand licensing in the first place.'' \looseness=-1

-\finding{When faced with licensing issues, developers' most-reported strategy was escalating the issue to legal experts.}
+\finding{When faced with licensing issues, developers' most-reported strategy was escalating the issue to legal experts, but solutions often require additional research from developers and depend on the problem.}